jalbrekt85/ebook-diffuser/README.md

     gpt_theme_prompt: str
     gpt_page_prompt: str
 ```
-- `self.api`: an instantiation of `WebUIApi`, containing all functionality from the AUTOMATIC1111 web ui.
+- `self.api`: an instantiation of [WebUIApi](https://github.com/mix1009/sdwebuiapi), containing an interface for all of the functionality from the AUTOMATIC1111 web ui.
 Notable methods include:
     - `txt2img`
     - `img2img`
     - `extra_single_image` (upscaling)

-Take a look at `webuiapi.py` for a more detailed look

 After instantiating your diffusser, generate an ebook with the `generate_ebook` method:
 ```py